the-turing-way/reproducible-project-template/CODE_OF_CONDUCT.md

 *The Turing Way* [Code of Conduct](https://github.com/alan-turing-institute/the-turing-way/blob/main/CODE_OF_CONDUCT.md) is one example of a Code of Conduct built on various existing ones and can be adapted further.
 <!--Delete these lines when reusing this repository-->

-## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ### Diversity Statement

 We encourage everyone to participate and are committed to building a project